Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ## Currently developing/refactoring features

 ## TO-DO
-- [ ] Installations must be done by argument order apparition (add another column to installation_data to sort an integer that determines the order)
-- [ ] refactor installation bit to be installation order, which contains an integer that if it is greater than 0 means selected for install, and the integer determines the installation order
-- [ ] declare variables like DESK, GIT, etc
 - [ ] Create high-level wrappers for a set of features, such as "minimal", "custom", "" etc.
-- [ ] Split multifeatures in one function into different functions
-- [ ] Create source in bashrc with file bash_functions.sh with all sources calls
-- [ ] Create generic version for the function output_proxy_exec to integrate with a feature ready to be installed
 - [ ] Desktop wallpapers
-- [ ] Create escape function, which returns an escaped sequence of characters, depending on the programming languages
+- [ ] Create escape function, which returns an escaped sequence of characters
-- [ ] Add argument to dummy commit
 - [ ] Refine extract function
 - [ ] Standarize fromat of all launchers: Name, Type, Comment, Version, StartupWMClass, Icon, Exec, Terminal, GenericName, Categories=IDE;Programming;, StartupNotify, MimeType=x-scheme-handler/tg;, Encoding=UTF-8
 - [ ] Create generic version for the function output_proxy_exec, to integrate with a bash feature to be installed